lroellin/lroellin.github.io/apps/hash-calculator/index.md

   * ClickOnce applications cannot be run as an Administrator or any other user

 ## Changelog
+* 1.4.5
+  * Enhancement: Icons and other UX
+  * Enhancement: Compare now works retrospectively after the run
+  * Fix: Compare works the wrong way when there's no result
 * 1.4.4
   * Incorporated usability feedback
 * 1.4.3